-Kick start your career and enhance your employability prospects with our BSc Genetics with integrated year in industry.
+Kick start your career and enhance your employability prospects with our BSc Genetics with integrated year in industry at Aberystwyth University.
 If you are fascinated by genetics, and want to tackle important scientific issues like the genetic modification of organisms, or genetic prediction of human disease, then this is the scheme for you!

 Institute of Biological, Environmental and Rural Sciences (IBERS): 91% student satisfaction (NSS 2017)

-- Study in a University that’s in the top 4 in the UK and 1st in Wales for student satisfaction (NSS,2016)
+- Study in a University that’s in the top 5 in the UK and 1st in Wales for student satisfaction (NSS,2017)

 - The syllabus of this course with the integrated year in industry is identical to its sister course BSc Genetics (C400).Your work experience must be relevant to this degree as it will be assessed and will count towards your degree grade.

 - You will organise your work experience under the guidance of our Director for Employability.
 There is no guarantee that the work experience will be paid.
 If you cannot obtain a placement, you must transfer to the sister course BSc Genetics C400).